rezamarzban/MIPS/README.md

 Run this code at below online compiler: https://rextester.com/HQA96838

-If you want put CPU in stress and measure the real maximum MIPS use MIPS-old.cxx code.
+If you want put CPU in stress and measure the real maximum MIPS, use MIPS-old.cxx code instead.